shakfu/py-js/README.md

 [py __main__] import numpy: SystemError('Objects/structseq.c:401: bad argument to internal function')
 ```

-This just means that opened a patch with a `py-js` external then imported `numpy`, used it, then closed your patch and then, in the same Max session, re-opened it or created a new one and imported `numpy` again.
+This just means that the user opened a patch with a `py-js` external that imports `numpy`, then closed the patch and (in the same Max session) re-opened it, or created a new patch importing `numpy` again.

 To fix it, just restart Max and use it normally in your patch.
 Treat each patch as a session and restart Max after each session.
 It's a pain, but unfortunately a limitation of current python c-extensions.